EcrituresNumeriques/stylo/docs/src/en/features/monaco-editor.md

 In addition, right-click in the text editor to access other editing options:

-- Changes all occurrences (Ctrl+F2): allows you to select and modify all occurrences of the same selection;
-- Cut (Ctrl+X);
+- Copy (CTRL/Cmd+C);
-- Palette command (F1): gives access to all actions (and keyboard shortcuts) available with Monaco.
+- Palette command (F1): gives access to all actions (and keyboard shortcuts) available with Monaco;
+- Metopes: blocks for infratextual markup in compliance with the Metopes chain;
+- Lightweight markup language: transforms selected text into bold, italic or hyperlinked text using Markdown light syntax, as well as creating footnotes.
+Indicates corresponding keyboard shortcuts.

 To access the Command Palette directly via a keyboard shortcut, you can use the F1 key (Alt + F1 on Internet Explorer, and fn + F1 on the Mac keyboard).